 Submitting hundreds of resumes and waiting to see what sticks won’t work — applying for a job is about quality and not quantity, according to Tolstoi-Miller.
 “There is no such thing as a one-size-fits-all resume,” she explains.
 “Do your research — look at the job description, go on LinkedIn and look up other people who have been in the job.
 The more targeted you are, the better off you are.”

 And while you can’t change your employment experience — where you worked or what title you held — you can change which of your skills, responsibilities and achievements you choose to highlight.

 There is no hard and fast rule about length, but please exercise your judgement and restraint (remember that 6-second figure).
-Most resumes are 2 pages, but for a recent college graduate a single page is fine, and for someone with a 30-year career who’s had jobs at multiple organizations, 3 pages might be more appropriate.
+Most resumes are 2 pages, but for a recent college graduate a single page is fine, and for someone with a 30-year career that’s included jobs at multiple organizations, 3 pages might be appropriate.